When Steve Jobs said, "The people who are crazy enough to think they can change the world are the ones who do", I realised my purpose.

 Public speaking has been one of my biggest strengths since a very young age as I vividly remember walking up in front of my class of 60 students in the 5th grade and delivering a solid 3-minute speech on why I thought it was important to eat my lunch middle of Math class.

-On a more personal note, when not binge-watching travel vlogs on youTube, I can be found reading auto-biographies; few all-time favourites include The Art of The Deal by Donald Trump and Losing my Virginity by Richard Branson.
+On a more personal note, when not binge-watching travel vlogs on youTube, I can be found reading auto-biographies; few all-time favourites include Zero to One by Peter Theil and Shoe Dog by Phil Knight.
 Reading to me is one of my most favourite pastimes; especially if its biographies on revered entrepreneurs- I consider

 it to be a gold mine of secrets and an absolute rollercoaster ride that only goes up.